-"Trafficking in persons" and "compelling prostitution" are punishable by up to life imprisonment and a \$10,000 fine.
+"Trafficking in persons," "compelling prostitution," "promotion or prostitution," and "aggravated promotion of prostitution" are punishable by up to life imprisonment and a \$10,000 fine.
 Traffickers with two or more trafficking violations within a 30 day period may be guilty of "continuous trafficking in persons" (also punishable by up to life imprisonment and a \$10,000 fine).
 A trafficker who employs a child to work in sexually oriented commercial activity or employs a child to appear in a sexual performance is guilty of a felony punishable by up to 20 years imprisonment and a \$10,000 fine (or up to 99 years imprisonment and a \$10,000 fine when the victim is under 14).
-Promoting prostitution is punishable by up to 20 years imprisonment and a \$10,000 fine, while "aggravated promotion of prostitution" involving a minor is punishable by up to 99 years imprisonment and a \$10,000 fine.
 Traffickers could also be subject to organized crime and criminal street gang laws, leading to additional penalties.
-Creating ICSE carries penalties comparable to those for similar federal offenses and provides heightened penalties when the victim is under 14.
+Creating CSAM carries penalties comparable to those for similar federal offenses and provides heightened penalties when the victim is under 14.
 "Online solicitation of a minor" includes using the Internet or electronic communications to solicit a minor to engage in sexual contact with another person.
 Financial penalties may include fines, asset forfeiture, and restitution.
-Traffickers convicted of "trafficking in persons," "continuous trafficking in persons," "compelling prostitution," "possession or promotion of child pornography," "sexual performance by a child," and other CSEC and ICSE offenses are required to register as sex offenders.
+Traffickers convicted of "trafficking in persons," "continuous trafficking in persons," "compelling prostitution," "possession or promotion of child pornography," "sexual performance by a child," and other CSEC and CSAM offenses are required to register as sex offenders.